Edgar-Donk/edgar-donk.github.io/README.md

 ```
 We have to be careful not to overwrite combo- image files with our new files imported from radiance, give them a new designation,
 say combor- so the old files remain until all has been tested.
 Also we have to ensure that we have the corresponding python taken
 from the tcl in radiance.tcl.
-It's probably best to run a python test file.
+It's probably best to run a python test file such as 06orange_widget_test.py.
+Copy the necessary radiance
+image files to a suitable images directory, adjusting the names as necessary.
+When running theme_create you can experiment having the
+parent directory as default instead of clam - the results should be similar to those given in the green.tcl test.
+The resulting python
+script within theme_create can be used to overwrite the combobox part of orange.py.
+We can test whether orange.py is correct using
+06combo_orange.py, run under os rather than using python's idle.